sivakumar-kailasam/cli-guides/content/advanced-use.md

 ### Babel

-Babel is an independent project used basically everywhere on the web.
-Browsers all have different behavior for handling the connections between JavaScript modules.
-Babel converts the modules into something that the wide variety of browsers can understand.
 The CLI uses Babel as part of the build process.
+Babel is an independent project used in an incredible percentage of websites.
+It has an important job, as quoted from [their documentation](https://babeljs.io/docs/en):

+> Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in old browsers or environments.

 ### Minification